reflect/reflect-rb/README.md

 # Reflect Ruby Client

 A ruby wrapper for the Reflect API.
-The current iteration is specifically geared for uploading data, but full support for the API is planned.
-If there are features that are missing, feel free to open an issue or even a pull request!

 ## Documentation